johnmgreenwell/micro7seg/README.md

 ## Overview

-This HAL-mediated custom 7-segment display driver permits ease of use that is portable across many platforms.
+This HAL-mediated custom 7-segment display driver permits ease of use that is designed to be platform-independent.
 It is designed specifically for the [QDSP-6064 Bubble Display](https://www.sparkfun.com/products/retired/12710), though it's compatibility may extend beyond this to generic 7-segment displays.

 ## Usage